Lively Cities project

 Time lapse videos of transformation of the area are available to view from the project's Facebook page.

-Following assessment of the Common Room experiment (PDF 2.66MB) and the obtaining of additional funding from a variety of sources, the council’s Transport Committee agreed on 30 April 2013 that plans would be drawn up for a permanent transformation.
+Following assessment of the Common Room experiment (PDF 2.66MB) and the obtaining of additional funding from a variety of sources, the council’s Transport Committee agreed on 30 April 2013 that plans would be drawn up for a permanent transformation that was completed in 2016.

 Further background information on the project